DTT2411/CI-Portfolio-Project-1/README.md

 ## Project Principles
 1. **Mobile-first development:** The website has been designed with responsiveness in mind.
 All elements and structures were first created to fit mobile screens, with additional styling and classes to ensure responsiveness on larger screens.
 2. **User-centric development:** The user’s experience is taken into consideration at every step in the development process in order to make the end product as convenient and efficient as possible.
-3. **Accessibility:** Code used within the project is compliant with best practice for accessibility e.g. including alt values on all images, ensuring comments are used appropriately to provide context
+3. **Accessibility:** Code used within the project is compliant with best practice for accessibility e.g. including alt values on all images, ensuring comments are used appropriately to provide context.
-4. **Navigability:** Clear navigation is present on all pages of the site, allowing users to move to different areas within a single click
+4. **Navigability:** Clear navigation is present on all pages of the site, allowing users to move to different areas within a single click.
-5. **Visual hierarchy:** Visual design of the site clearly delineates different elements like headers, footers, forms etc. and is consistent across all pages
+5. **Visual hierarchy:** Visual design of the site clearly delineates different elements like headers, footers, forms etc. and is consistent across all pages.

 ## Business Goals
 The primary business goal for the company is to increase the number of bookings they receive through the website. <br>